SkypLabs/webprotege-dockerfile/README.md

 You can customise the configuration of WebProtégé by injecting the [`webprotege.properties`][webprotege-properties] and/or [`mail.properties`][mail-properties] files into the container using the volume command.
 The files must be placed in `/usr/local/tomcat/webapps/ROOT/WEB-INF/classes`.

-For example :
+For example:

     export WP_CONFIG_DIR=/usr/local/tomcat/webapps/ROOT/WEB-INF/classes
     docker run --name webprotege -d -v webprotege_data:/data/webprotege -v $(pwd)/config/webprotege.properties:${WP_CONFIG_DIR}/webprotege.properties:ro --link mongodb -p 8888:8080 docker.io/skyplabs/webprotege

-The following values must be set in `webprotege.properties` :
+The following values must be set in `webprotege.properties`:

 * `application.host`
 * `data.directory`